apache/age-website/docs/clauses/order_by.md

 ## Ordering null

-When sorting the result set, null will always come at the end of the result set for ascending sorting,and first when doing descending sort.
+When sorting the result set, null will always come at the end of the result set for ascending sorting, and first when doing descending sort.

 Query